jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 is becoming difficult; among other things due to spam prevention practices that tend to recognise well only the largest entities.

 In some other applications, such as social media, the services have a more closed nature.
 The value of being a customer of one social media service depends highly on how many other customers that particular service has.
 Hence, the larger the service, the more valuable it is.
 And the bigger the value difference to the customers, the less practical choice they have in selecting a service.

 In some cases, these developments also allow asymmetric relationships to form, with the customers having less ability to affect the service than they would perhaps wish.

+## Interdependencies

+Entities with a large role in a market place tend to have inertia, of course through having many customers, but also due to their interconnectedness with the rest of the ecosystem.
+These interconnections can range from business relationships to peering connections, linking, and the use of various infrastructure services from an entity as building blocks in applications.

+These interconnections make it difficult for a market to move away from a large entity.
+Indeed, even for an individual it can be a challenge to not use the most commonly used Internet services {{Gizmodo}}.

+Optimistic technologists ("digital libertarians") tend to have a beliefs that states have limited abiilty to regulate the Internet: "The Net interprets censorship as damage and routes around it" {{Gilmore}}.
+However, as argued by {{Boyle}} states may have multiple ways to influence and monitor the Internet.
+One of the issues related to consolidation is that it tends to be easier to exert control of few large entities, than a large set of small, distributed players.
+This concern is particularly acute around intellectual property rights or surveillance capabilities, particularly when extra-territorial requirements are placed on the large entities.
+These entities cannot avoid comforming to regulation and laws in any of the locations they have presense in.

+As a result, there's an added angle of interconnectedness with governments.
+At the same time, this of course also provides an avenue for control of market forces, e.g., in the form of competition law.

 ## Data- and Capital-intensive Services

 The scaling advantages are only getting larger with the advent of AI- and machine learning -based technologies.

 The more users a service has, the more data is available for training machine learning models, and the better the service becomes, bringing again more users.
 This feedback loop and the general capital-intensive nature of the technology (data and processing at scale) makes it likely that the largest companies are ahead in the use of these technologies.

+One could also take the pessimistic view that many of the ongoing disputes in standards organisations relate to which market actors will ultimately be able to collect the more data from private persons and how.
+The question isn't as much about the protection of the user's privacy but rather whether one or another industry (or country) will be able to benefit from access to data.

 ## Permissionless Innovation

 The email vs. social media example also highlights the interesting roles of interoperability and the "permissionless innovation" principle -- the idea that a network can be simple but still powerful enough that essentially any application could be built on top of it without needing any special support from anyone else.
 Permissionless innovation has brought us all the innovative applications that we enjoy today, on top of a highly interoperable underlying network, along with advances in video coding and other techniques used by applications.

 Paradoxically, if the underlying network is sufficiently powerful, the applications on top can evolve without similar pressures for interoperability,